jtk5aw/random-image-site/DEVELOPMENT.md

 Once you have that, just press the "play" button over on the right

+### Api endpoints

+Apparently it is a huge pain to read Info.plist from a expo app.
+You need to create an entire native module and link with it jsut to get it to work which is baffling to me.

+So, that means there's two ways of configuring the right api endpoint to use.
+The expo app uses .env files and the share extension uses Info.plist.
+I didnt' wanna bother linking with a native module for now so I have both

 ### Share extension other notes

 Making the share extension required downloading xcode, opening the project in xcode, setting up signing capabilitites and then adding a target that is the share extension.